department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/architecture/community-care-technical-documentation.md

 ## Key Processes

 ### Nightly Job
-1. `getExternalReferralData()`: Pulls referral data from Palantir for the next 3 months.
+1. `getExternalReferralData()`: Pulls referral data from MAP for the next 3 months.
 2. `parseConsultIntoReferral()`: Vets API parses consult data into a referral object.
 3. `checkReferralData()`: Ensures referrals are not expired and don't exist in the Postgres DB.
 4. `encryptReferralData()`: Encrypts referral data using the vets-api encryption library.